Skip to content

 Here's what actually works:

-- Ask happy customers to leave reviews (but don't incentivise them — Google hates that)
+• Ask happy customers to leave reviews (but don't incentivise them, Google hates that)

-- Respond to every review within 48 hours
+• Respond to every review within a day or two

-- Thank customers for positive reviews
+• Thank customers for positive reviews

-- Address negative reviews professionally and offer to fix the problem
+• Address negative reviews professionally and offer to fix the problem

 Instead, create genuinely useful content that naturally mentions your location:

-- Blog posts about local events or issues
+• Blog posts about local events or issues

-- Service pages that mention specific suburbs you cover
+• Service pages that mention specific suburbs you cover

-- Case studies from local projects
+• Case studies from local projects

-- Pages about your team and local involvement
+• Pages about your team and local involvement

 Google prioritises businesses closest to the searcher.
 If someone searches "mechanic" from their phone, Google shows nearby mechanics first, even if there's a better-reviewed one further away.